pile of books on a table

 Budget Allocation

 The Library's budget is derived from the state legislature's allocation to the university.
 In keeping with university budget policy, the budget is administered to support Library operations and services.
-The book acquisition budget resides in a capital line.
+Funding for print and electronic resources resides in a capital line, and a student Library Fee provides further support for electronic resources.

-The budget is further supplemented by interest income from an endowment in the MSU Billings Foundation, which is made up of a corpus of donations from generous donors.
-Foundation funds are used for the following purposes:
+The Library's endowment, managed by the MSU Billings Foundation, is made up of a corpus of donations from generous donors.
+The endowed funds' uses are limited to:

-While the librarian assigned to oversee collection development and other librarians make recommendations for purchase, the ultimate responsibility for budgetary decisions rests with the Director of Library Services.
+While librarians make recommendations for purchase, the ultimate responsibility for budgetary decisions rests with the Library Director.

 Format Statement